shawnomancy/esperantaj-libroj/README.md

 I have tried to use only fonts which are freely available, while still having the "feel" of the original editions.
 See the [fonts below.](#tiparoj)

+### Scanned Originals

+The original works are viewable at [the Zamenhof page at the Collection for Planned Languages](https://www.onb.ac.at/eo/bibliothek/sammlungen/kolekto-por-planlingvoj/digitaj-dokumentoj/ludwik-l-zamenhof) of the Austrian National Library.

 ### Special Thanks

-I want to thank Einstein dos Santos, who kindly allowed me to start from his earlier source code for the _Fundamental Chrestomathy_.
+I want to thank Einstein dos Santos, who kindly allowed me to start from his earlier source code for the _Fundamenta Krestomatio_.
+And Gene Keyes, who kindly allowed me to start from his PDF of _Unua Libro_.

 Finally I want to thank my Esperanto-learning friends, to whom, and to the memory of Dr. Zamenhof, these versions are dedicated.